-Most interesting wonders of Norfolk Island
+Most interesting landmarks of Norfolk Island

 Most outstanding landmark is Norfolk Island subtropical rainforest located in the northern part of island.
 This is the last remnant (5 km²) of the unique Norfolk Island rainforest, protected by a national park.
 Here grow many unique endemic plants including the tallest tree fern of the world (Cyathea brownii, up to 20 m tall), Norfolk island palm (Rhopalostylis baueri), endemic orchid and last natural stands of Norfolk pine (Araucaria heterophylla).
 Here lives also endemic Norfolk Parakeet (Cyanoramphus cookii), Norfolk Gerygone (Gerygone modesta), slender-billed White-eye (Zosterops tenuirostris), endemic land snails and others – in total some 50 endemic species of animals and plants.